Karnal Aerodrome

-Karnal Aerodrome is being operated as a pilot training institute owned and operated by Haryana Institute of Civil Aviation (HICA) under guidance of Civil Aviation Department, Government of Haryana.
-The flying school is spread over an area of 104 acres and is situated about 3 km east of Karnal in the state of Haryana, India.
+Karnal Aerodrome is operated as a pilot training institute owned and operated by the Haryana Institute of Civil Aviation (HICA) under the guidance of the Civil Aviation Department, Government of Haryana.
+The flying school covers an area of 104 acres and is situated about 3 km east of Karnal in the state of Haryana, India.

-Karnal Flying Club was established in the year 1967 by the Civil Aviation Department of Haryana and is one of the bases of Haryana Institute of Civil Aviation (HICA).
-Other than this, the airfield is often used by Haryana Government as well as VIP charter aircraft and helicopters.
+Karnal Flying Club was established in 1967 by the Civil Aviation Department of Haryana and is one of the bases of HICA.
+The airfield is also used by the Haryana Government as well as VIP charter aircraft and helicopters.